Alternate Paladin

 3rd-level Oath of Vengeance feature

 You mark evildoers for judgment.
-As a bonus action, you can expend 2 Divine Fervor and proclaim a Vow of Enmity at one creature you can see within 10 feet.
-For 1 minute or until it is slain, you have advantage on all attack rolls against it.
+As a bonus action, you can expend two uses of Divine Fervor and speak a Vow of Enmity at one creature you can see within 30 feet, marking it as your Sworn Foe for 1 minute, or until it dies.
+You have advantage on all attack rolls against your Sworn Foe.

 Vengeful Smite